When people ask why eir offers cybersecurity services, we answer that question by saying, “How could we not?”

 The advantages of security services in the cloud

-As enterprises ramp up their IT security budgets – Gartner expects spending on information security products and services to reach $86.4 billion in 2017 – an increase of 7 percent over 2016 – and $93 billion in 2018.
+Enterprises are ramping up their IT security budgets: Gartner expects spending on information security products and services to reach $86.4 billion in 2017 (an increase of 7 percent over 2016) and $93 billion in 2018.
 Despite the rise in spending, we would advise enterprises to slow down and look at how they allocate their IT security budget.
 Did you know, for example, that you can take advantage of cloud-based solutions for routine security maintenance tasks?
 We’ve made what were typically on-premises solutions available on the network via the cloud.
 Moving to a cloud-based service means tasks like patching and upgrading can be done on the network side rather than investing in physical on-premises machines.
 By shifting these necessary IT security functions to the cloud, enterprises can move to an opex model, paying for services only when they need them.
 This frees up their IT security budgets for protection against more sophisticated threats, or even shifting some services to a fully-managed environment.

 In light of hard-hitting regulations coming into enforcement in 2018, including the much-talked about GDPR, enterprises are naturally apprehensive.
 It’s a changing regulatory landscape and the responsibility is being placed firmly on enterprises to get their data security strategy into shape.
 For enterprises with smaller budgets and no dedicated CIO, this environment could be daunting.
 There is a clear demand, and scarcity of, experts in this area.
 Through our partnerships and internal expertise, we can offer that know-how to enterprises, giving them the assurance that they are complying with these tougher laws.

 The beauty of eir’s security offering is that there is no need for enterprises to have multiple relationships.
 All of our services and solutions come under our umbrella, with just one contact.
 Our goal is to simplify the security landscape for enterprises.
-We’re bringing advanced technology to our enterprise customers – cloud, IoT, Unified Communications, mobile – and we’re making sure they are maximising the potential of these advances, while at the same time, doing so securely.
+We’re bringing advanced technology to our enterprise customers – WAN/LAN, Cloud, IoT, Unified Communications, Mobile – and we’re making sure they are maximising the potential of these advances, while at the same time, doing so securely.
+And with our new suite of managed security services – managed security devices, Managed SIEM, Vulnerability management, Incident response and GDPR consulting services – we have you covered from all angles.